Marketplace-development/even-groups-a-d2024-group8/README.md

 This route displays the user’s profile page depending on their profile type, if the user is logged in.
 If not, the user is redirected to the login page.

 If the user is a venue, all musicians are displayed for booking.
-If the user is a musician, all available venues are displayed for performance opportunities.
+If the user is a musician, their booking requests will be displayed.

 #### main.route('/upload_picture', methods=['GET', 'POST'])
 This route handles the upload of a user’s profile picture.
 If the user is logged in, they can upload a profile picture.
 If not, they are redirected towards the login page.
 The image is saved to the database, and the user is redirected to the main page.
 If the user skips the upload, a notification is displayed, and they are redirected to the main page as well.
-In this case, the user is redirected towards the main page as well.

 #### main.route('/main_page')
 This route is the main dashboard page for logged-in users.
 It checks if the user is logged in, and if they are, it displays their profile on the main page.
 If the user is not logged in, they are redirected to the login page.